 - Help leverage funding from generous family foundations like the Honey Family and the Griggs Family Foundations

-- Help fund the rebuild of this year’s capital project: a revamped llama pen!
+- Help fund the rebuild of a key capital project: a revamped llama pen!

 - Provide opportunities for Torontonians and visitors to interact with exotic animal species in a unique, park setting